googlefonts/geologica/README.md

 ### Navigate to /sources
-Assuming you are already in the root directory.
+Assuming you are already in the root directory

 ```
 cd sources
 ```

 ### Build designspace file in /master_ufo
-The /helpers folder includes a file called axisActivatedFeatures.txt.
+The `/helpers` folder includes a file called `axisActivatedFeatures.txt`.
 If you rebuild the designspace, merge the contents of this file with your .designspace file.

 ```
 sh build_ds.sh